ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-

 **Image Description:**
-The image contains the word "REDUCATE_" with the letter "R" in green and the rest of the letters in dark blue.
-The word appears to have an underscore at the end, suggesting completion or continuation.
+The image shows the word "REDUCATE" in capital letters, with the letter "R" in green and the rest of the letters in dark blue.
+There is an underscore "_" after the last letter "E." The background is white.
 ```
 ![Image 1](page9_img1.png)